olizzh0105/review-data-source-analysis/phase_ii_findings.md

 The recommended long-term approach is therefore not to select one platform universally.

-Instead, the project should use **both sources where possible**, apply platform-specific quality controls, align time periods for comparison, and prioritize the review source that best answers the product question being investigated.
+Instead, the project should use both sources where possible, apply platform-specific quality controls, align time periods for comparison, and prioritize the review source that best answers the product question being investigated.

-The next analytical phase should focus on converting detailed review text—especially negative reviews—into specific product issues and actionable business insights.
+The completed issue-level analysis also shows that the same application often shares its dominant complaint categories across platforms, even when issue frequencies or rating levels differ.

+This means the most useful future work is not simply to collect more reviews or expand to more applications.

+The next analytical priorities should be to:

+- validate the current issue taxonomy,
+- strengthen timestamp alignment for selected app comparisons,
+- investigate version-level patterns where metadata is sufficiently complete, and
+- translate the strongest recurring and app-specific findings into concise product-focused reporting.

+Overall, the project has progressed from evaluating review-source feasibility to identifying which review signals are most useful for product diagnosis and cross-platform decision-making.